ciwin/twde-chatbot/resources/data/nlu.md

 - could you give me a list of my upcoming vacations?
 - could you give me a list of my planned vacations?
 - could you give me a list of my booked vacations?
+- i'd like to see my upcoming vacations

 ## intent:leave_annual_cancel
 - i'd like to cancel some vacation